DailyDisco/react-golang-starter-kit/backend/README.md

 LOG_LEVEL=info
 ```

-### Redis Configuration

-The application supports Redis for caching but can run without it:

-- **Default**: Redis is required (will fail to start if Redis is unavailable)
-- **Optional**: Set `REDIS_REQUIRED=false` to run without Redis
-- **Railway**: Redis is not available by default, so set `REDIS_REQUIRED=false`

-When Redis is unavailable, the application will:

-- Skip all caching operations
-- Log warnings about Redis being unavailable
-- Continue to function normally using only the database

 ## 🚨 Troubleshooting

 ### Common Issues

 1. **Port 5432 already in use**

-   - The Makefile uses port 5433 to avoid conflicts
+   - The Makefile uses port 5432 to avoid conflicts
    - Check if system PostgreSQL is running: `sudo systemctl status postgresql`

 2. **Database connection failed**